 Christians met in the temple complex

 The early Jerusalem church initially met somewhere within the confines of the temple complex, which encompassed a very large area — approximately 20 acres.
-It has been observed that the “court of the Gentiles” was very commodious, capable of accommodating some 200,000 people (Harrison, p.
+It has been observed that the court of the Gentiles was very large, capable of accommodating some 200,000 people (Harrison, p.
 64).

 This claim, quite frankly, is ludicrous.

 The early disciples did meet in homes at times.
-Of this there is no doubt (1 Corinthians 16:19; Colossians 4:15).
-But there is not the slightest evidence that this arrangement constituted a “binding pattern.”
+Of this, there is no doubt (1 Cor.
+16:19; Col. 4:15).
+But there is not the slightest evidence that this arrangement constituted a binding pattern.

 Christians may have rented or borrowed public facilities